- February 28, 2022

 - Laura Silva, Marketing Program Manager

 Not only did it make the document unreadable, but it also affected searching, too.
-If they wanted to search for “Abstract:”, they needed to type in “9)A%:*A2” in order to find it.
+If they wanted to search for “Abstract:”, they needed to type in “9%)A:*2A” to find it.

 The most full proof way to resolve this is by having the original owner or author of the content, create a new PDF file with the original fonts embedded within it.

 If that’s not possible or you are short on time, here are some things you can try.

 Alternative solutions to recreate your PDFs format

 - Use the “Print As Image” feature—Sometimes, printing the document shows the correct characters even when they aren’t viewable on screen.
 Once printed out on paper, you may be able to read it.
 If it works, you can then OCR the digital file to create one that’s readable and searchable.

 - Convert to Word and back to PDF—Another possible fix is to use PDF Software to convert the PDF file into a Word document and then convert it back to a PDF file again.
 Here’s how to do it using Foxit PDF Editor: